-Trump claims Modi said he was unhappy with China border situation
+Trump claims Modi said he was unhappy with china border situation

 At a briefing with reporters in Washington, Trump doubled down on his offer to mediate between the India and China – and went even further.

+On Thursday, India responded with a single-line statement.
+“We are engaged with the Chinese side to peacefully resolve this issue,” said MEA spokesperson Anurag Srivastava.

+However, after Trump’s latest claim that the Indian leader had conveyed his unhappiness with China over the latest border clashes, there was no official statement.

-Indian government sources denied the president’s claim.
+Instead, Indian government sources denied the president’s claim.
 “There has been no recent contact between PM Modi and President Trump.
+The last conversation between them was on 4 April 2020 on the subject of hydroxychloroquine.
+Yesterday, MEA had also made it clear that we are directly in touch with the Chinese through established mechanisms and diplomatic contacts,” the sources said.

+The scuffle between Indian and Chinese troops at the Pangong Tso lake, which marked the first confrontation in the latest stand-off at eastern Ladakh, took place on May 5.
+Following this, there was another clash at Naku La in Sikkim.
+However, the main stand-off continues in Ladakh, where both India and China claim that the other side has changed the status-quo at the border by ramping up military infrastructure.